Today we will uncover a few key questions that people may have on how to 1031 exchange shopping centers.

 Using an Intermediary to 1031 Exchange Shopping Center

-With deadlines, paperwork, and tons of properties to analyze and consider, a 1031 exchange is oftentimes never a one man job.
-Instead, it is recommended to seek out a qualified 1031 exchange intermediary in order to smooth the process of selling, buying, and maximizing the investment of your assets.
+With deadlines, paperwork, and tons of properties to analyze and consider, a 1031 exchange is oftentimes never a one-man job.
+Instead, it is recommendable to seek out a 1031 exchange intermediary in order to smooth the process of selling, buying, and maximizing the investment of your assets.

 What to 1031 Exchange Shopping Center For?